The cosmic optical background excess, dark matter, and line-intensity mapping

-We have considered a very specific case for dark matter sourced radiation, but our results can be easily interpreted for the case of dark matter decaying into a photon and another massive daughter particle by rescaling the mass of the dark matter and its decay rate as discussed in Section III.A of Ref.~\cite{Bernal_limdm}.
-Furthermore, photons can be produced from particle cascades of other decay products, but in that case the mapping between their energy and the dark matter mass is less direct.
+We have considered ALP radiative decays, but photons can be produced from particle cascades of other decay products; in that case the mapping between their energy and the dark matter mass is less direct.
 This scenario can be accounted for by considering a given dark matter model and modeling the final photon energy distribution and branching ratio for each decay channel; hence, our results and calculations can be extrapolated to each specific case.
 Similarly, dark matter annihilation includes the dark matter velocity distribution and boost factor, which adds uncertainty to the computation.
 Nonetheless, only fermionic dark matter can involve efficient annihilation, and dark matter with masses below $\sim 100$ eV can only be bosonic due to the Pauli exclusion principle.
-Thus, if we consider the dark matter is a single species, it cannot annihilate producing photons in the frequency band of interest.
+Thus, if we consider that dark matter is a single species, it cannot annihilate producing photons in the frequency band of interest.
 We leave the study of a small fraction of light fermionic annihilating dark matter for future work.
 Another dark-matter related potential explanation for the COB excess involves dark-matter powered stars~\cite{Maurer_DS}.

 The results of this work provide a potential explanation for the COB excess that is allowed by independent observational constraints and that may answer one of the most long-standing unknown in cosmology: the nature of dark matter.
 We provide additional motivation for follow up studies with forthcoming observations, especially with optical LIM surveys such as HETDEX or SPHEREx, with the UV instrument aboard the New Horizons spacecraft, and very high-energy $\gamma$-ray attenuation, that will confirm or reject this hypothesis.